diqidoq/jass/README.md

 Corresponding [Drupal CMS theme based on JASS](https://www.drupal.org/project/jass).

-[!NOTE] Read more about the term "Jasm" and where Jazz Music comes from: https://en.wikipedia.org/wiki/Jazz_(word)
+ > Read more about the term "Jasm" and where the term Jazz (music) comes from: https://en.wikipedia.org/wiki/Jazz_(word)

 <hr>